One of our teachers was asking me the other day about Hualien, Taiwan.

 - People come to Hualien to enjoy being closer to nature.
 Being a seaside city, the air quality in Hualien is much better than what you’ll find in some of Taiwan’s larger cities.
 If you’re staying in the city, rent a bicycle to get around and enjoy the fact that you won’t have to fight for every inch of space on the road.
 There are all sorts of streets and riding trails to explore; you can even ride your bicycle to the public beach!
 And don’t forget that the hiking trails of Taroko Gorge are just a short distance away!

-- The other thing that makes Hualien unique is its rich aboriginal culture.
+- Hualien is unique because of its rich aboriginal culture.
 The city is home to a number of aboriginal tribes, including the Ami, which is the biggest and most influential tribe in the area.

 There are several day markets located throughout the city where you can buy fresh produce, meat, household appliances, and articles of clothing.
 It’s quite common in Taiwan to see meat vendors selling meat that isn’t chilled.
 Rest assured that the meat on offer has been killed that day, but make sure you get there early to get the best cuts and to ensure freshness.